Biochemistry and Molecular Biology

 Name: Patricia M Kane, PhD, Chair

 Faculty researchers in Biochemistry and Molecular Biology seek to understand the molecular and cellular bases of human health and disease.
-We apply a broad range of tools ranging from those of structural biology and biophysics to cell biology and development.
+We apply a broad range of tools ranging from those of structural biology and biophysics to cell biology and genomes.

 This program awards: